Stephen842/Secure-Form-SMS-Notifier/README.md

 __Overview__

-This project is a secure form submission system that generates a one-time encrypted URL upon user submission and sends it to the admin via SMS using Twilio.
+This project is a secure form submission system that generates a one-time encrypted URL upon user submission and sends it to the admin via SMS (Twilio) and Email.
 The encrypted URL leads to a web-based software platform for continuous communication between users and admins.
 This ensures secure and seamless interaction while maintaining data confidentiality.

 __Features__